LionZXY/slf4j2-timber/README.md

 - **SLF4J 2+ support**

 Other differences:
-- Updated all dependencies, including Kotlin
+- Updated all dependencies, including Gradle
 - Migrated to Kotlin and Kotlin DSL for gradle files
 - Migrated infrastructure to Github Actions
 - Migration of publishing to Maven Central (instead of the deprecated OSSRH)